 4. Track the Tasks

 Planning ahead is the success mantra for every project manager because planning in advance prevents any delay in project completion.
-Planning ahead also involves including other team members from the beginning, and to make sure everyone is aligned with the project goal.
+Planning ahead also involves including other team members from the beginning, and making sure everyone is aligned with the project goal.

 5. Make It Simple